Curve Shape

 The FNHA is the first provincial First Nations health authority in Canada.

-It is the only provincial health and wellness partner dedicated to serving all 203 diverse First Nation communities and more than 230,000 First Nation citizens in urban, rural and remote locations across BC.
+It is the only provincial health and wellness partner dedicated to serving over 200 diverse First Nation communities and more than 230,000 First Nation citizens in urban, rural and remote locations across BC.

 Leadership Messages